-Having topped our list of best buzzy Amsterdam restaurants for over a year now, we are GUTTED that Ron Gastrobar Indonesia Downtown has closed due to the building leaseholder serving notice.
-We will keep you abreast of their plans as they search for a new venue.
-For now, huge commiserations to the amazing staff.
-This is definitely Amsterdam’s loss and its hard to believe that the investment they made in crafting such a stunning space will now go to waste.
-If you want to support them, head down to the Ouderkerk aan de Amstel branch for a slightly less crazy vibe but equally outstanding food.
+Having topped our list of best buzzy Amsterdam restaurants for over a year, we were GUTTED when Ron Gastrobar Indonesia Downtown closed due to the building leaseholder serving notice.
+It was definitely Amsterdam’s loss and its hard to believe that the investment they made in crafting such a stunning space went to waste.

 Looking for Amsterdam’s buzziest and best Asian feast?
 Head up in the jungle lift to Ron Gastrobar Indonesia Downtown for high end streetfood, music and cocktails and a fiercely fabulous evening out.

 As regular readers of my blog will know, I’m always keen to encourage Amsterdam visitors to try local food rather than default to standard International fare.
 I have a particular bugbear about sushi.
 Why come to Amsterdam and head out for Japanese food?
 If Asian is what you’re after then the city can offer something far more authentic.
 So avoid Tokyo, ditch Bangkok and give Shanghai a miss – instead head further South and sample the incredible delights of Bali, Sumatra and Jakarta.